williamouyang/okta.github.io/docs/endpoints/users.md

 ## Overview

-The User API provides operations to manage users in your organization.
+The Okta User API provides operations to manage users in your organization.

 ## User Model